gvwilson/sensibleadventures/iffy/iffy.md

 A hour later she sat back, defeated.
-They had understood standard commands back in the Dance Hall, but when she tried probing them electronically, her home-made wireshark showed nothing but frazzled gibberish.
+They had understood standard commands back in the Dance Hall, but when she tried probing them electronically, her homemade wireshark showed nothing but frazzled gibberish.
 She yawned and packed the dronelet back in its box, then waved her light off.